BCom 1st Year Business and Business Environment Notes Study Material

 (i) This study helps the firm in the development of broad strategies and long-term policies of the firm.

-(iii) This study should help the management in analysing the competitor’s strategies and planning.
+(iii) This study should help the management in analyzing the competitor’s strategies and planning.

-(iv) It provides a rich source of idea and understanding about political changes taking place in environment.
+(iv) It provides a rich source of ideas and understanding about political changes taking place in the environment.

-(v) It helps to know about socio-economic changes at the nation and International level on the firm’s stability.
+(v) It helps to know about socio-economic changes at the national and International levels on the firm’s stability.

-(vi) The study of environment should provide inputs for strategic decision making in respect of International Environment and prospective.
+(vi) The study of the environment should provide inputs for strategic decision-making in respect of the International Environment and perspective.

 (vii) This study helps the firm in the development of long-term policies of the firm.

-In favour of the importance of environmental analysis in modern prospective, Richman and Copen was said that, “Environmental factors or constraints are largely if not totally, external and beyond the control of individual industrial enterprises and their managements.
+In favor of the importance of environmental analysis from a modern prospective, Richman and Copen said that, “Environmental factors or constraints are large if not totally, external and beyond the control of individual industrial enterprises and their managements.
 These are essentially the givers within which firms and their managements must operate in a specific country and they are very, often greatly, from country to country.”
+(BCom Business and Business Environment Notes Study Material)

 BCom 1st Year Business and Business Environment Notes Study Material